kleuvyn/kleuvyn/README.md

 ### Who Am I?
 I am Beatryz Kleuvyn, a developer in the making and a technology enthusiast.
 Currently, I am focusing my studies on Data Analysis, a field I am passionate about and intend to pursue professionally.
 I have a great interest in extracting, loading, and processing data, and during this process, my mind is filled with possibilities.
 I visualize how to structure this data in Power BI, formulating questions and considering various analyses.
 Despite having limited practical experience, I am full of ideas to apply and continue improving my skills in this exciting area.

-## Currently, I am dedicating my time to studying and improving my skills in:

-### Backend Development
-I am deepening my knowledge in backend development.
-Using technologies such as Node.js, Java, and others, I am exploring the creation of servers, robust APIs, and scalable systems.

-### Frontend Development
-I am immersed in the world of frontend development, striving to enhance my knowledge and skills in this area.
-Working with technologies like HTML, CSS, JavaScript, React, and others, I am focused on creating attractive, responsive, and high-quality user interfaces.
-I constantly explore new frameworks and libraries to improve my skills and provide exceptional user experiences.

-### Data Science with Python
-I am embarking on the exciting journey of Data Science.
-I am exploring Python and its powerful libraries, such as NumPy, Pandas, Matplotlib, and Scikit-Learn, to analyze data, create predictive models, and extract valuable insights.

 ### Volunteer Project
 Currently, I am part of the volunteer project "Projeto 4 Pozi Arad", where we are creating a website for the NGO to help with promotion.
 At my college, IESB, I was a leader and backend developer of a Point of Sale platform in an open-source volunteer project, aiming to benefit the community.
 This initiative addresses the needs and well-being of the community.